kel89/storypoint-app/README.md

 Then you need to push it to the lightsaild project (make sure the correct aws profile is active in the terminal section).
 `aws lightsail push-container-image --region <Region> --service-name <ContainerServiceName> --label <ContainerImageLabel> --image <LocalContainerImageName>:<ImageTag>`

+For example, when I have the correct profile set, I use:
+`aws lightsail push-container-image  --service-name storypointer-test --region us-east-1 --label storypointer-app-reactions --image storypoint-app:lightsail`
+Where I would want to change the label to be something meaningfull each time.

 ### Domain and Routing

 To jog my memory later, I was able to link this to a subdomain in my aws route 53 hosted zone.